Kimmsudenver/yunbi/README.md

  - client.cancelOrder( orderId, callback );

+* : optional param, pass in null if not specified.

 Buy me a cup of coffee for late night coding?
 Thank you for your support :)